ashtonguevarra/Linux-Learning/README.md

 ## 📖 Learning Log

 **Entry 1**
-- Focus: Using locate to find files by name, Searching files with find, Finding files by user, Finding files by permission, Finding files by date and time, Using 'not' and 'or' when finding files, Finding files and executing commands, Searching in file with grep
+- Focus: Searching files with find, Finding files by user, Finding files by permission, Finding files by date and time, Finding files and executing commands
-- Commands / Concepts: `-not`,`-or`,`grep`,`locate`,`find`
+- Commands / Concepts: Working with text files,`find`, `mkdir`, `chmod`, `cd`,`-ctime`, `-perm`
 - Practice:
     - Created a `TEST` directory in the home directory
         - `mkdir TEST`